jimpurbrick/thecreationengine/content/vr-redex.md

 to implement a middleware function to send every action generated in one client to all the others.
 In the case of actions which show a tile this is sufficient as the action is idempotent.
-If two players click on a square at the same the order that the actions are reduced in doesn’t matter, in either case the result is that the element is revealed.
+If two players click on a square at the same time, the order that the actions are reduced in doesn’t matter: in either case the result is that the element is revealed.
 We can exploit the idempotency by optimistically processing the action locally before sending it to other clients to minimise network latency.